Ownerless island and partial entanglement entropy in island phases: Setups and the ownerless island regions

 As was found in \cite{Basu:2022crn}, the above result is smaller than the usually computed entanglement entropy $S_{A}=\frac{c}{3}\log\left(\frac{b-a}{\delta}\right)$, when

 In other words, for any interval $[a,b]$ with $a/b<r^*$, the interval admits an island and the entanglement entropy should be calculated through the island formula.

-In \cite{Basu:2022crn}, the subjection of the term $\varphi(x)$ in the entanglement entropy formula \eqref{entropyweyl} is interpreted as putting a cutoff sphere in the AdS$_3$ background with radius $|\phi(x)|$ and center $(\delta,x)$.
-For the specific Weyl transformation \eqref{varphi1}, the common tangent line of all such cutoff spheres plays exactly the role of the end of world (EoW) brane in the AdS/BCFT correspondence.
-The RT surfaces are allowed to be anchored on the tangent line in the sense that they are cut off there.

 In the context of AdS/BCFT, we can either consider the regions with no islands or regions $[a,b]$ ($b>a>0$) with reflection symmetric islands $[-b,-a]$.
-In the cases with islands, the entanglement entropies are given by the two-point functions of twist operators settled at reflection symmetric sites.
+In the configurations with islands, the entanglement entropies are calculated by the two-point functions of twist operators settled at reflection symmetric sites.
 These are also well-defined in the holographic Weyl transformed CFT$_2$, as the RT surfaces can also anchor at the common tangent vertically.
-Moreover, in holographic Weyl transformed CFT$_2$, the Weyl transformed two-point functions for twist operators go beyond those configurations, i.e. they are also computable for sites that are not reflection-symmetrically settled.
-For example, we can set the two twist operators at $-b$ and $a$ with $a>0, b>0$ and $a\neq b$.
+Moreover, in holographic Weyl transformed CFT$_2$, the Weyl transformed two-point functions for twist operators can be generalized to the non-symmetric configurations.
+More explicitly, we can set the two twist operators at $-b$ and $a$ with $a,~b>0$ and $a\neq b$.

 The physical interpretation for these two-point functions are not clear so far.
 It is quite tempting to interpret these two-point functions as the entanglement entropies for the intervals $[-b,a]$ with no reflection symmetry.
-Nevertheless, in the following, we argue that this interpretation is not correct, and we will provide the correct interpretation in Sec.\ref{subsecgeneralized}.

-For $b<a$, although the two-point function is still computable, according to the island formula $II$, the region $(0,a]$ determines the state of its island region $[-a,0)$.
+Nevertheless, in the following, we argue that this interpretation is not correct, and we will provide a more suitable interpretation in Sec.\ref{subsecgeneralized}.
+For $b<a$, although the two-point function is still computable according to the island formula $II$, the region $(0,a]$ determines the state of its island region $[-a,0)$.
 When we set boundary conditions for $(0,a]$, we simultaneously set boundary conditions on $[-a,0)$, which means we can only trace the degrees of freedom outside $[-a,a]$, which is a larger region covering $[-b,a]$.
 This implies that the entanglement entropy for $[-b,a]$ with $b<a$ is not well defined.
 Similar problems arise for the region $(-\infty,-b]\cup [a,\infty)$ with $b>a$.